arirusso/sequencer/README.md

 Perform a sequence of events at tempo

 The tempo clock is MIDI syncable by way of [topaz](http://github.com/arirusso/topaz).
-However, [midi-sequencer](http://github.com/arirusso/midi-sequencer) is a wrapper for this gem that adds additional MIDI handling capabilities.

 This is used by [diamond](http://github.com/arirusso/diamond)

 ## Installation

-`gem install simple-sequencer`
+`gem install basic-sequencer`

   or with Bundler, add this to your Gemfile

-`gem "simple-sequencer"`
+`gem "basic-sequencer"`

 ## Documentation